sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli/wmi.md

 keywords: wmi, cli
-description: The MetricsHub WMI CLI provides a command-line interface for MetricsHub's core WMI client.
-It enables to efficiently troubleshoot and run WMI requests against Windows systems directly from the command line.
+description: How to execute WMI queries on remote systems with MetricsHub WMI CLI.

 # WMI CLI

-WMI (Windows Management Instrumentation) is a Microsoft technology for managing and monitoring Windows-based systems.
-It enables querying system information and executing management tasks programmatically via namespaces and WQL (WMI Query Language).
-The WMI CLI in MetricsHub facilitates execution of WMI queries on remote systems.
+The **MetricsHub WMI CLI** allows you to execute WMI queries on remote systems.
 It supports querying namespaces, retrieving system information, and managing resources.

 ## Syntax